-Completed in 1955, the 700 acre Boulder Reservoir is a year round playground for outdoor recreation in Northern Boulder.
-It also serves as a water storage facility for the Northern Colorado Water Conservancy District and City of Boulder.
+Completed in 1955, the 700-acre Boulder Reservoir is a year-round playground for outdoor recreation in Northern Boulder.
+It also serves as a water storage facility for the Northern Colorado Water Conservancy District and the City of Boulder.

-Managed by the City of Boulder, the park charges a daily entry fee per person from late May through Labor Day.
-Annual passes are also available.
-Pets are not welcome in the park fro mid May through Labor Day.
+The park charges a daily entry fee, per person, from late May through Labor Day and annual passes are available.
+Pets are not welcome in the park from mid-May through Labor Day.

-Water recreation is the main draw.
-Fishing, boating and swimming.
-A number of camps are offered for kids, such as water sports, sailing and windsurfing.
+Water recreation, such as fishing, boating, and swimming, is popular at the reservoir as well as hiking and cycling.
+Furthermore, a number of water sport, sailing, and windsurfing camps are offered for kids.
 You can also rent one of nine picnic areas from late April through September.
-In addition to water sports, hiking and bicycling are common.

-Boulder Reservoir allows fishing year found.
-Common fish species include rainbow trout, crappie, saugeye, smallmouth bass, catfish and walleye.
-In the winter ice fishing is available when the reservoir freezers over.
+Boulder Reservoir allows fishing year-round.
+Common fish species include rainbow trout, crappie, saugeye, smallmouth bass, catfish, and walleye.
+In the winter, ice fishing is available when the reservoir freezes over.

-The Swim Area is open seasonally, beginning in late May.
-Hours are from 10am to 6pm every day.
+The Swim Area is open seasonally, beginning in late May from 10 am – 6 pm.
 There is a lifeguard watching over the marked swim area, which is roped off and open to small children.
-Those under 13 years of age must pass a swim test by the lifeguard in order to go past the first rope.
+Those under 13 years of age must pass a swim test in order to go past the first rope.

 Address: 5565 N. 51st St, Boulder, CO 80301

-Pets: Not welcome from May 15 thru Labor Day
+Pets: Not permitted May 15 – Labor Day

 Fishing: Fishing Report (PDF)